BenjaminTuckerInstitute/Liberty/1/26/liberty.md

 Answer — No; their rulers do.

-Q. But what does the nation do?
+Q\.
+But what does the nation do?

-A. The fighting and the paying.
+A\.
+The fighting and the paying.

-Q. How many men were directly concerned in making the trouble between England and Egypt?
+Q\.
+How many men were directly concerned in making the trouble between England and Egypt?

-A. Possibly half a dozen lords and bankers.
+A\.
+Possibly half a dozen lords and bankers.

-Q. And the remainder of England's millions?
+Q\.
+And the remainder of England's millions?

-A. Follow their leaders, and have very little to do or say in the matter.
+A\.
+Follow their leaders, and have very little to do or say in the matter.

-Q. And what is the war all about;
+Q\.
+And what is the war all about;

-A. A debt.
+A\.
+A debt.

-Q. Owed by all the Egyptians to all the English?
+Q\.
+Owed by all the Egyptians to all the English?

-A. No; owed by a few fast Egyptians to a few English money lenders.
+A\.
+No; owed by a few fast Egyptians to a few English money lenders.

-Q. Anything else?
+Q\.
+Anything else?

-A. Yes; desire of a few Englishmen to run Egypt on high salaries.
+A\.
+Yes; desire of a few Englishmen to run Egypt on high salaries.

-Q. What interest has Mrs. Dustepanne, lodging-house keeper, No. 14 Tottenham Court Road, London, in all this row?
+Q\.
+What interest has Mrs. Dustepanne, lodging-house keeper, No. 14 Tottenham Court Road, London, in all this row?

-A. Not a pennyworth.
+A\.
+Not a pennyworth.

-Q. Who is Mrs. Dustepanne?
+Q\.
+Who is Mrs. Dustepanne?

-A. One of her majesty's ten thousand loyal and loving subjects engaged in keeping lodgings.
+A\.
+One of her majesty's ten thousand loyal and loving subjects engaged in keeping lodgings.

-Q. Had Smith, the grocer, No. 15 Museum Street, or Jones, the publican, next door, or Brown, the baker, No. 7 Bishop's Gate Street, any hand in the killing of the two hundred men, women, and children during the bombardment of Alexandria?
+Q\.
+Had Smith, the grocer, No. 15 Museum Street, or Jones, the publican, next door, or Brown, the baker, No. 7 Bishop's Gate Street, any hand in the killing of the two hundred men, women, and children during the bombardment of Alexandria?

-A. None at all.
+A\.
+None at all.

-Q. Yet all these are —
+Q\.
+Yet all these are —

-A. English taxpayers, English people, and parts of the English nation.
+A\.
+English taxpayers, English people, and parts of the English nation.

-Q. What is the part of the English fleet and army now to Egypt?
+Q\.
+What is the part of the English fleet and army now to Egypt?

-A. That of the overbearing bully who clubs the weaker party at the command of his employer.
+A\.
+That of the overbearing bully who clubs the weaker party at the command of his employer.

-Q. Who, then, in reality fired the guns which killed the two hundred men, women, and children in Alexandria?
+Q\.
+Who, then, in reality fired the guns which killed the two hundred men, women, and children in Alexandria?

-A. A few conceited English lords and grasping moneylenders.
+A\.
+A few conceited English lords and grasping moneylenders.

-Q. And Sir Garnet Wolseley and Admiral Seymour with army and fleet are —
+Q\.
+And Sir Garnet Wolseley and Admiral Seymour with army and fleet are —

-A. Bald policemen in uniform in the service of the strongest party.
+A\.
+Bald policemen in uniform in the service of the strongest party.

-Q. And what will the English parson do next Sunday?
+Q\.
+And what will the English parson do next Sunday?

-A. Pray for the success of her most Christian majesty's most Christian army and navy in Egypt.
+A\.
+Pray for the success of her most Christian majesty's most Christian army and navy in Egypt.

-Q. And what will happen to the apostolic-desended clergy-man of her most Christian majesty's Church of England if he does not so pray?
+Q\.
+And what will happen to the apostolic-desended clergy-man of her most Christian majesty's Church of England if he does not so pray?

-A. He will lose his place and his pay for preaching the religion of peace and good-will to men.
+A\.
+He will lose his place and his pay for preaching the religion of peace and good-will to men.

 > "A free man is one who enjoys the use of his reason and his faculties; who is neither blinded by passion, not hindered or driven by oppression, not deceived by erroneous opinions." — Proudhon.